At Tulsa International Airport, the safety of our customers, partners and employees is our number one priority.

 - Vending options are available on both Concourse A and B.

 - All operating standards uphold current social distancing guidelines as directed by local and state regulators in compliance with the CDC.

-- Enhanced cleaning and sanitization protocols have been added, including hourly and as-needed for all high-touch point surfaces.
+- Enhanced cleaning protocols have been added, including hourly and as-needed for all high-touch point surfaces.